 “Finally, some of you might be interested in knowing that the spring (located in the bog just behind the Garden) has dried up just as it did last year.
 It had done this before but only after prolonged drought periods.
 Last year it dried up after a short dry spell and this year it did so before the drought started.
 I'm afraid our spring is gone.”
 [The Fringed Gentian™, Vol. 19 No. 4 October 1971]

 Part of what makes his location description confusing is “located in the bog just behind the Garden”.
-There is a boggy area between the Garden and the location of the spring, but the spring itself is on raised ground.
+There is a boggy area on three sides of the location of the spring, but the spring itself is on raised ground.

 “If you remember last year, the spring dried up in midsummer and then started to flow again in mid-November.
 This year it also dried up in midsummer and this fall I kept a faithful vigil to see when it would run again.
 It was not yet running when we left the Garden on December 1.
 At that time, however, I found by pushing a stick into the pipe that the water was less than two inches from the top.
 On December 5, my wife and I stopped at the Park to fill the bird feeders there and found a trickle of water coming from the pipe at the spring.
 By Christmas Day the trickle had increased to a significant little stream.
 It seems obvious that the area's water table has become progressively lower for the last decade or two, but it has remained quite constant for the last year or two so it may have reached, or at least be approaching, its lowest point.”
 [The Fringed Gentian™ Vol. 20 No.1 Jan 1972]